pypa/packaging.python.org/source/overview.rst

 * Who are your software's users?
 Will your software be installed by other developers doing software development, operations people in a datacenter, or a less software-savvy group?
-* Is your software intended to run on servers, desktops, or embedded in dedicated devices?
+* Is your software intended to run on servers, desktops, mobile clients (phones, tablets, etc.), or embedded in dedicated devices?
 * Is your software installed individually, or in large deployment batches?

 Packaging is all about target environment and deployment